-FocusedILS varies the number of runs used to evaluate each parameter configuration.
+FocusedILS varies the number of runs used to compare two parameter configurations.
+The number of runs can differ from one comparison to the next.

 How can the adaptive capping be used here?

 • By using separate bounds for every number of runs, N.